CnC-org/cnc-spec-compiler/DEVLOG.md

       transformers-0.2.2.0
       zlib-0.5.3.1

-Took an additional five minutes to then reinstall without -fBasicBuild.
+It then took an additional five minutes to then reinstall without -fBasicBuild.
 Then CnC shows extra options for visualization.
 That installed an extra 14 packages, some of which are in haskell platform.